Tipplemix Cocktail App

 A client in the brewery industry is dissatisfied with current cocktail apps on the market.
 He wants to create an app concept with a unique feature that generates recipes based on the type of alcohol users have at home.
 The client sees commercial potential for alcohol companies to advertise their products through this app and wants to pitch the idea to his company in the form of a prototype.

+Role.
 As the UX researcher, UX designer and UI designer I worked alongside a team of researchers to collect quantitive and qualitative data.
 Using the data I created personas, scenarios, flow charts, wireframes and high fidelity screens for an interactive prototype.

+The problem.
 The client is dissatisfied with the functionality of current cocktail apps in the market.
 They do not provide some functionality he expects such as showing how users can make cocktails from their existing ingredients.
 He believes they is an opportunity to develop an app which is unique from competitors which also has commercial appeal to alcohol companies.

 The client is interested in finding out whether his idea is of any interest to people.